petrbrzek/quadtree-lookup/README.md

 ## Description

-Generic-Quadtree is a node module that implements a quadtree for storing key-value pairs where the keys are two dimensional values.
+Quadtree-lookup is a node module that implements a quadtree for storing key-value pairs where the keys are two dimensional values.

 It is optimized for performing lookup of values in a specified range.